kinvolk/coding-game-service/docs/overview.md

 game service, so for instance a response to one actor's message might trigger a new message by another actor.

-The main consumer of the chat messages is the "coding-chatbox" application.
+The main consumer of the chat messages is the `coding-chatbox` application.
 The game service is designed primarily with this use case in mind.
-As such, chat responses are not responses to D-Bus method calls in the usual sense, but instead sent as new messages to com.endlessm.Coding.Chatbox.
+As such, chat responses are not responses to D-Bus method calls in the usual sense, but instead sent as new messages to `com.endlessm.Coding.Chatbox`.

-The only relevant methods exposed to external clients are ChatHistory, which gets the entire chat history for a particular actor and ChatResponse.
-These are primarily for use by the coding-chatbox app, to respond to a particular message-id or to fetch the history of a conversation on startup.
+The only relevant methods exposed to external clients are `ChatHistory`, which gets the entire chat history for a particular actor and `ChatResponse`.
+These are primarily for use by the `coding-chatbox` app, to respond to a particular message-id or to fetch the history of a conversation on startup.

 Timeline and Missions